wagtail/wagtail/docs/reference/hooks.rst

   Do something right before a bulk action is executed (before the ``execute_action`` method is called)

-  This hook can be used to return an http response.
+  This hook can be used to return an HTTP response.
 For example:

   .. code-block:: python

     from wagtail.core import hooks

     @hooks.register('before_bulk_action)
-    def hook_func(request, action_type, pages, action_class_instance):
+    def hook_func(request, action_type, objects, action_class_instance):
       ...